 As External Affairs Manager, I work with internal and external ANY stakeholders, own key communications strategy, and support the execution of a multi-faceted stakeholder engagement plan.
-As a member of the External Affairs team, I oversee fundraising, special events, and communications strategy for the national organization.

 Why I love working at ANY: Working in such an open environment is something I really value.
 Seeing everyone’s unique talents and personalities come together to support our Fellows’ successes inspires me each and every day!
 Communication is how we connect to one another as people, and I love finding new ways to share the incredible stories of the ANY community.

 Favorite quotation: “I tell you this to break your heart, by which I mean only that it break open and never close again to the rest of the world.” – Mary Oliver

 Where you can find me outside of work: Playing with my daughter, baking an elaborate dessert I was introduced to on the Great British Baking Show, doing ballet, or catching a new movie.

 Reach out to me with questions about: Communications strategy and branding, digital and print content, social media, or website content.